-Today, I wanted to go through a video about an exercise that you can do for achy elbows.
+Today, I wanted to go over an exercise that you can do for achy elbows.

 One of the causes for achy, sore, or painful elbows is weak grip strength.
-I wanted to go through a really easy exercise that you can do in your workouts.
-You can add it to your workouts, roughly twice a week.
-You are looking at going 30 feet with this Farmer’s Walk exercise.
+I wanted to go through a really easy exercise that you can add to your workouts, roughly twice a week.
+This exercise is walking 30 feet with the Farmer’s Walk.

 Say Goodbye to Achy Elbows with this Exercise!